-Like many a motorcycle ride route planner, MRA uses OpenStreetMap by default which is a good place to start.
+Like many motorcycle ride route planners, MRA uses OpenStreetMap by default which is a good place to start.
 But if you plan on exporting the route to a GPS device, I would advise plotting it using the correlating maps.

 If you use Garmin, plot your route on the HERE map.
 If you use TomTom, plot it on the TomTom map.

 Expanding Routes & Adding Way Points